zno-man/task-logger/README.md

 # task-logger
-logs tasks from the tasklist in windows into a text file
+logs tasks from the tasklist in windows into a text file called 'logger.txt'.<br>
+it checks the tasklist for changes every minute (by default).